 Nurture means going above and beyond merely selling liquor.
 Create mailing lists and text systems for advertising specials.
 Start a rewards program to increase your loyal customers and repeat business.
 Total Wines does this.
 If you implement a rewards program with a referral-based point system, positive word of mouth will ensue.
 Your loyal customers are now going to start to attract and bring more business to you.

 Many local stores fail to nurture customers.
-They fail to send email, text, or specials.
+They fail to send emails, texts, or specials.
 This fails to reach valued customers who spend money.
 Total Wine does nurture so that customers are more likely to travel to them.
 If you create customer loyalty or brand loyalty people will go out of their way to go see you.

 Looking to the Future: Scalability for Businesses Selling Alcohol Online